wttw/dbdnsresolve/README.md

 `dbdnsresolve --help` will display all the supported commandline flags.

 `dbdnsresolve --table=<tablename> --domain=<column> --result=<column>` is
-the minimum require set of options.
+the minimum required set of options.

 Build with "make", install to /usr/local/bin with "sudo make install".